OpenIndiana/oi-docs/docs/handbook/community/squeak.md

 -->

-# Hipster Handbook - Squeak, Cuis and Smalltalk-80
+# Squeak, Cuis and Smalltalk-80

 The following notes document the steps to install Squeak and Cuis on OpenIndiana Hipster, and how to use these implementations of Smalltalk-80.